nodejs/TSC/BootstrapKit/README.md

 Once the TC ratifies a charter the WG inherits the policies established by the TC for governance, contribution, conduct and an MIT LICENSE.
-WGs are free to change these documents through their own governance process.
-The template documents provided in this directory are provided to help bootstrap that
+WGs are free to change these documents through their own governance process but should retain at least the spirit of the original versions.
+The template documents provided in this directory are provided to help bootstrap that process:
-process:

 * [Charter Template][]
 * [Governance Template][]